blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 11. On the **Confirm installation selections** page, click **Install**.

-12. Repeat the above steps to install Failover Clustering on your remainging SQL Servers (CloudShopSQL2 and CloudShopSQL3).
+12. Repeat the above steps to install Failover Clustering on your remaining SQL Servers (CloudShopSQL2 and CloudShopSQL3).

 13. From CloudShopSQL, open **Administrative Tools** and then launch **Failover Cluster Manager**.